markeyser/Deployment-of-ML-Models/notes-test.md

 - You will take ready to use code and deploy your machine learning models using this code

-- the code will be suitable
+- The code will be suitable to create and expand your models in production with tests and error handling.

-to create and expand your models in production with tests and error handling.
+- Also you'll be provided with code to build the APIs and make calls to them with life data.

-Also you'll be provided with code to build the API eyes and make calls to them with life data.
+- You will learn how to containerized your applications using Docker

-You will learn how to containerized your applications using Docker and we will guide you through deploying
+- and we will guide you through deploying

 your machine learning systems onto both platform as a service and infrastructure as a service.